FeedFoodie/feedfoodie.github.io/index.md

 3. Do not take credit or make a profit from our work.
 Our translations can be read for FREE, with NO ADS.
 We DO NOT ask for donations.

-## We Have Moved!

-Welcome to the new blog, with a minmalist design which hopefully provides a better reading experience and faster load times.
-Comment if you find anything broken and/or have ideas to make the website better!

 ## Subscribe to our Series Specific RSS Feeds!

 <p class="feed-subscribe">